individkid/sidegeo/README.md

   * --matrix takes transformation of display
   * --project takes slope and cutoff
   * --configure takes autowarp, autorefine, autodecorate, autovibrate, autodelay
-  * --inject specifies user action to inject, ignored unless playback is at eof
+  * --inject specifies user action to inject, ignored if not at eof
-  * --branch takes file and location for starting state
+  * --schedule appends at a wallclock time, ignored if not at eof
   * --jump optionally causes playback to go to location in file
-  * --delay takes duration for playback, ignored until played back
+  * --branch takes file and location for starting state
-  * --schedule appends at a wallclock time, ignored unless playback is at eof
+  * --delay takes duration for playback, ignored if at eof
-  * --append takes command for end of file, ignored until played back
+  * --append takes command for end of file, ignored if at eof
-  * --call takes Haskell functionof comment for commands to execute
+  * --call takes Haskell function of comment for commands to execute
   * --comment allows call action to record data for future use
   * --toggle changes jump option at given location
   * --replace changes comment at location with same size string